 Actress Kristin Chenoweth is proof that it doesn't matter who you are or where you're from; you can make anything happen if you follow your dreams.
-Chenoweth, who was adopted as a baby in Broken Arrow, Oklahoma, has transitioned from a little girl singing gospel songs in churches to a Tony Award-winning actress on Broadway.
-The tiny songstress (she's 4'11''), has garnered herself a whopping net worth of $16 million throughout her successful career.
+Chenoweth, who was adopted as a baby in Broken Arrow, Oklahoma, has gone from a little girl singing gospel songs in churches to a Tony Award-winning actress on Broadway.
+The tiny singer (she's 4'11''), has garnered herself a whopping net worth of $16 million throughout her successful career.

 Kristin Dawn Chenoweth (born Kristi Dawn Chenoweth) was only 5 days old when Junie and Jerry Chenoweth adopted her.
-She grew up with an early appreciation for music, singing gospel songs in local churches, and even performing a solo at the Southern Baptist Convention national conference at a young age of 12.
+She grew up with an early appreciation for music, singing gospel songs in local churches, and even performing a solo at the Southern Baptist Convention national conference at the young age of 12.
 Once she got to high school, she started performing in theatre productions, and Chenoweth was hooked.
 She even attended the prestigious Oklahoma City University's musical theater program, where she also obtained a master's in opera performance.